Mike-Ippolito/Halts_widget/README.md

 Copy and paste this command into PowerShell:

 ```
-python -m pip install pyqt6 requests beautifulsoup4 pytz
+python -m pip install pyqt6 requests beautifulsoup4 pytz lxml
 ```

 ### 4. Download the Widget
-Create a new file called `halts_widget.pyw` on your Desktop and paste in the code from [widget_code.py](https://example.com/widget_code.py)
-*(Replace with actual URL to your code)*
+Create a new file called `halts_widget.pyw` on your Desktop and paste in the code from [widget_code.py] *(Replace with actual URL to your code)*

 **Or** use this PowerShell command (replace URL):